Sajini801/64-PSK-Digital-Communication-System/README.md

 ---

 ## Theory Background
-64-PSK is an N-ary digital modulation technique where information is encoded in the **phase** of a carrier signal.
+64 PSK is an N-ary digital modulation technique where information is encoded in the **phase** of a carrier signal.
 Each symbol represents 6 bits of information.
 In an ideal channel, all symbols lie on a circle of fixed radius in the complex plane.
 In practical channels, attenuation reduces signal amplitude and noise introduces random changes, affecting detection performance.